-PHASE 3 Phase 3 An animal or human-animal Continue with all Phase 1 activities Draft to as complete as possible all documents to support clinics e.g. Aftercare sheets, Vaccine and Antiviral information sheets.
-Review and update educational materials. influenza reassortant virus has caused sporadic cases or small clusters of disease in people, but has not resulted in human-to-human transmission sufficient to sustain community-level outbreaks.
-Confirm that security issues associated with storing and distributing vaccine has been addressed Review the security requirements for the agency for: storage at Health Unit offices storage at Health Unit clinics.
+PHASE 3 Phase 3 An animal or human-animal Continue with all Phase 1 activities 1.
+2. Draft to as complete as possible all documents to support clinics e.g. Aftercare sheets, Vaccine and Antiviral information sheets.
+Review and update educational materials. human-animal influenza reassortant virus has caused sporadic cases or small clusters of disease in people, but has not resulted in human-to-human transmission sufficient to sustain community-level outbreaks.
+Confirm that security issues associated with storing and distributing vaccine has been addressed 1.
+2. 3.
+Review the security requirements for the agency for: • storage at Health Unit offices • storage at Health Unit clinics.
 Check with data team re: data needs for vaccine.
-Confirm with MOHLTC re: AEFI and iPHIS.
-PHASE 4 Phase 4 Human-to- human transmission of an animal or human-animal influenza reassortant virus able to cause "community-level outbreaks" has been verified.
-Confirm distribution points for vaccine, and other vaccination locations in each area List of all sites noted in Appendix A (Mass Immunization Plan).
+Confirm with MOHLTC re: AEFI and iPHIS. outer ound. l DUACE 4 PHASE 4 Phase 4 Human-to-human transmission of an animal or human-animal influenza reassortant virus able to cause "community-level outbreaks" has been verified.
+Confirm distribution points for vaccine, and other vaccination locations in each area 1.
+2. 3.
+4. 5.
+6. List of all sites noted in Appendix A (Mass Immunization Plan).
 Sites are designed to immunize larger groups of individuals in a rapid fashion.
 Unlike UIIP sites which are designed to reach as many communities over a longer period of time.
 Update Memorandum of Understanding (MOU) with facilities operated by municipal county and city contacts and schools re having access to their facilities.
 Update MOU with malls and arenas.
 Need to rate each potential location to ensure adequate facilities (using checklist for clinic location criteria) see Mass Immunization Plan, Appendix I. Plot clinic locations on county/district map to ensure access.
 Provide list of clinics to web master for posting on web when mass immunization clinics are implemented.
-PHASE 4 Phase 4 Ensure list of currently qualified vaccinators and potential vaccinators is up to date Provide to Business Continuity Plan (BCP).
+PHASE 4 Phase 4 Ensure list of currently qualified vaccinators and potential vaccinators is up to date 1.
+2. 3.
+Provide to Business Continuity Plan (BCP).
 Ensure all potential immunizers have current CPR.
 Currently have access to about 50 VPD casual staff.
 We also have access to PHN staff from other program teams who can rotate through the annual UIIP clinic to maintain immunization skill Update list of currently qualified immunizers.
 Review need to expand access to other HCP for immunization role.